David-Desmaisons/ComponentFixture/README.md

 ### API
 #### slots

-- `control` slot for the form that will edit the props; editor is provided by this library and provide all the faetures.
+- `control` slot for the form that will edit the props; editor is provided by this library and provide all the features.

 - `default` Slot for the component under test